httpsb/ramen-insights/README.md

 4. Mamee

 Another famous multi-food brand in Malaysia also includes Adabi.
 But could its instant noodles compete with Maggi based on its ratings?
-- based on my insight, Maggi has the rating of  4.75 while adabi has the rating of  3.5.
+- based on my findings, Maggi has the rating of  4.75 while adabi has the rating of  3.5.

 Therefore, Adabi still has a long way to catchup with Maggi.